JonathanTurck02/giLab_16S_pipeline/README.md

 **Dependencies**
 - script_bank folder
-    - can be found in the GitHub or on the GI lab shared drive at 'Jonathan Turck/16S_pipeline_2024'
+    - can be found in the GitHub
+- TAMU QIIME2/2024.10-Amplicon software module

 **Trimming**
 A general rule of thumb for picking the truncation lengths for the trimming step is to find where the score begins to dip below 30.
 Pick a position around this point to be truncation length.